mpram/Azure-Defender-for-IoT/Before HOL/Azure Defender for IoT BHOL.md

 > If you are not promoted to restart the VM within PowerShell.
 Please close the Bastion Host tab, and return to the Azure Portal, and select your VM.
 At this point you can either "restart your VM" and reconnect via Bastion.
 OR you can *STOP* the VM and *Start* the VM again.

-5. Login back to the Virtual Machine, using RDP or Bastiion, open in the Vm download Storage Explorer, open **Microsoft Edge** and download the ['Storage Explorer'](https://azure.microsoft.com/en-us/features/storage-explorer/ 'Storage Explorer') click **Download**
+5. Login back to the Virtual Machine, using RDP or Bastion, open **Microsoft Edge** and download the ['Storage Explorer'](https://azure.microsoft.com/en-us/features/storage-explorer/ 'Storage Explorer') click **Download**.

 6. Once the download is completed run the installation selecting **Install for me only (recommended)** option.
-Next click on **I accept the agreement**, and **Install**, you will ask a few additional **Next** optiosn before starting the installation.
+Next, click on **I accept the agreement**, and **Install**, you will ask a few additional questions, select **Next** each time, the the installation will run for a few seconds.